 So what is the bottom line?
 Which of the two cameras – the Canon 20D or the Canon 40D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More heavily discounted: Has been available for much longer (launched in August 2004).

-Reasons to prefer the Canon EOS 40D:
+Arguments in favor of the Canon EOS 40D: